genzyio/genzy/docs/categories/06-Services/service-class-types-config.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-If you'd like `Nimbly` to be able to generate a detailed [OpenAPI](https://www.openapis.org/) documentation, with [SwaggerUI](https://swagger.io/) that includes [Type Definitions](https://swagger.io/docs/specification/data-models/data-types/), you can define types in a `$nimbly` property.
+If you'd like `N1mbly` to be able to generate a detailed [OpenAPI](https://www.openapis.org/) documentation, with [SwaggerUI](https://swagger.io/) that includes [Type Definitions](https://swagger.io/docs/specification/data-models/data-types/), you can define types in a `$nimbly` property.

 If you're using [TypeScript](https://www.typescriptlang.org/) you can define configuration using [TypeScript decorators](https://www.typescriptlang.org/docs/handbook/decorators.html).